 At the age of 32, on April 1, 1964, Updike became the youngest person ever elected to the National Institute of Arts and Letter.
 Updike’s 1968 novel Couples and several of his short stories were based in the fictional community Tarbox, which everyone knew was really Ipswich.
 Also in 1968, he was featured on the cover of Time Magazine.
 Updike worked as a staff member of the New Yorker for two years before moving to Ipswich, and continued a relationship with the magazine throughout his life.
 He joined the Ipswich Historical Commission and helped author its book, “Something to Preserve.”

 Several of Updike’s stories were based in Tarbox, Massachusetts, a fictional town that was supposedly 30 miles south of Boston, but matched in every detail the town of Ipswich, 30 miles north of the city.
 Like Ipswich, Tarbox was a small coastal town founded in 1634.
 It’s streets were liked with 17th century saltboxes, the downtown street had three banks and a Woolworths.
 It served as the setting for the 1968 novel Couples, which was on the best-seller list for over half a year.
 The lives of his Ipswich acquaintances provided the raw material for the sexual exploits in the story, and created much resentment in the town.
+The Updikes purchased a house on Labor in Vain Road adjacent to the bridge (now known as the Weatherall house).
 In 1973 the Updikes divorced and John Updike relocated to Beacon Hill, after which he moved to Beverly Farms with his second wife, Martha.
 John Updike died at age 76 in 2009.

 by John Updike